 I hope you found these 5 essential questions brides should ask their wedding photographer helpful.
 I wish you the best of luck with your search for the perfect wedding photographer for you.

 Want to find out more about what it's like to work with Isabelle Rose Photography for your wedding day?

 Fill out the form below for more information about the IRP Wedding Experience.

-I serve Baton Rouge, New Orleans, Lafayette, and the surrounds areas.
+I serve Baton Rouge, New Orleans, Lafayette, and the surrounding areas.
 I specialize in wedding photography for couples that not only want vivid and classic photos but want a photographer that will help them plan their wedding photos so their wedding day is seamless from getting ready to the grand exit.